Surrey County Council

 Child and Family Assessments

-Surrey County Council’s Referral and Assessment Service was struggling with large backlogs of Child and Family (C&F) Assessments.
+Surrey County Council’s Referral and Assessment Service was struggling with large waiting list of Child and Family (C&F) Assessments.
 Compounded by caseloads for Council social workers often exceeding 40 children, many assessments were falling out of statutory timescales.

 The Council commissioned Xyla Health and social care (formerly ICS Assessment Services) to provide interim support to their Referral and Assessment Service.
 After meeting with the Council, we proposed a bespoke solution to efficiently complete C&F Assessments on their behalf over a period of 12 weeks.